 What does the fixed fee include?

-The fixed fee includes a completed application for divorce, service documents (where required) as well as court lodgement.
+The fixed fee includes a completed application for divorce, service documents (where required) and assistance in the Court filing process.
 Please note we do not handle contested Applications or applications where you do not know the whereabouts of your spouse.

 Are there any other charges?